1 – Collaboration is the name of the game.

 It’s all part of the now recognized functional structure for companies and organizations: nobody works alone anymore.
 We work with others.
 We need them – or the information or knowledge they have – and they need us.
 We collaborate to enable success.

-2 – Management is asking for collaboration, and we information and knowledge professionals are positioned to advise on managing the company’s intellectual capital.
+2 – Management is asking for collaboration, and knowledge strategists are positioned to advise on managing the company’s intellectual capital.

 Generally speaking, managers and enterprise leaders are making it clear they want a practical approach to working with intellectual capital across the organization.
 They’ve learned (from tough experience) that using the company’s knowledge resources doesn’t happen solely through the outputs of discrete functional entities.
 If too much attention is given to these individual information-focused units (records management departments, for example, or specialized research libraries, corporate archives, staff training and learning units, information technology departments, database design units, or web development units, to name a few), the process is too cumbersome.
 Management wants it all pulled together, enterprise-wide.
-It’s our job, as information and knowledge professionals, to lead this effort, to ensure that the company’s information and knowledge is available when it’s needed.
+It’s our job, as knowledge strategists, to lead this effort, to ensure that the company’s information and knowledge and strategic learning content are available when they are needed.
 Management expects us to provide the answers.

-3 – KM/Knowledge Services enables and validates value-add collaboration.
+3 – Knowledge Services enables and validates value-add collaboration.

 We have the tool for workplace collaboration.
 We use the combined form of two management constructs that have been around for a while, knowledge management (KM) and knowledge services.
 We combine them because KM alone sometimes feels sort of remote, not connected to what we do in the workplace, and a lot of people are uncomfortable with the idea of “managing” knowledge.